 Lee Kwanjangnim is often referred to as “The Father of Taekwondo.”.
 Although he did not personally take part in many of the activities towards unification of many of the kwans throughout the 1950s and ’60s, many of his students did.
 Lee Kwanjangnim’s influence upon taekwondo extends through these leaders including NAM Tae Hee (1929-2013), CHOI Hong Hi (1918-2002; the founder of the Oh Do Kwan and the International Taekwondo Federation), and RHEE Jhoon (“The Father of American Taekwondo”).

-Founded by RO Byung Jick (1919-?) in Kae Song in 1946.
+The Song Moo Kwan was founded by RO Byung Jick (1919-?) in Kae Song in 1946.
 RO Kwanjangnim also studied karate under Funakoshi Gichin Sensei at Tokyo’s Chuo University a few years after Chung Do Kwan founder LEE Won Kuk.

 “Song Moo Kwan’s Song meant pine tree, which meant green and a long life” Ro Kwanjangnim once said to explain the name of his school.
 “Also, Song was one of the Koryo capital city name, Song Do.
 And Song was also borrowed from the Song Do Kwan (Shotokan) when I learned Karate under Funakoshi while studying abroad.”